Looking for free Twitter analytics tools?

 Foller.me is really an alternative to Twitonomy and you’d probably use one or the other depending on your preference.

 4. Tweetstats – Find out when tweets are sent

 Tweetstats provides graphical reports which are mainly focused on the timing of tweets but it also provides some additional information related to content.
 If you want to find out what time your competitor is sending the tweets, the days of the week, the average number of tweets etc, then Tweetstats is useful for this.

 - Number of tweets sent per month

 - Overall timing of tweets by time of day

 - Interface used to send tweets

 - Who you retweet the most

 Twittercounter provides graphs related to the follower growth over time.
-View this to see:
+The tool will show you the following: